 Delicious

-The second place was from a jar of onion preserves I picked up in Paris while on a trip a few years ago.
+This recipe was inspired by a jar of onion preserves I picked up in Paris while on a trip a few years ago.
 I served my onion jelly at a party over cream cheese with crackers, and everyone went nuts!

-While the French version was heavy on the onion, my nephew's recipe is more of a sweet jalapeno, pepper, and onion relish with a bit of kick (but not too spicy).
-Both recipes are similar, and I'm super excited to share this recipe with you!
+While the French version was heavy on the onion, this recipe is more of a sweet jalapeno, pepper, and onion relish with a bit of kick (but not too spicy).
+I'm super excited to share this recipe with you!

 No Sugar Added Pepper Relish Recipe